 Why do we need laboratory testing for viral infections?

 Various tests are carried out in a laboratory to establish or confirm the diagnosis of a viral skin infection.
-Although a thorough history and examination of the patient are vital, laboratory tests help the clinician to make a diagnosis.
+Although a thorough history and examination of the patient are vital, laboratory tests can help the clinician to make a diagnosis.

 What is a viral skin swab?

 A viral skin swab is a sterile implement lightly rubbed against a visible skin lesion or vesicle.
-The swab is then sent to the laboratory in viral transport medium for further viral cell culture and virus identification.
+The swab is then sent to the laboratory in a viral transport medium for further viral cell culture and virus identification.

 What organisms can viral swabs detect?

 A viral swab from an external skin lesion or mucosal surface can detect:

 - Herpes simplex virus (HSV) types 1 and 2 (cause of herpes simplex infections including genital herpes)

 - Varicella-zoster virus (VZV) (cause of chickenpox and shingles)